Search by name, year or event

 1919 - -1921 Ireland partitioned into the Free State and the province of Northern Ireland.

-1920 - Marconi opens a radio broadcasting station in Britain
+1920 - Marconi opens first radio broadcasting station in Britain

 1920 - A flu epidemic rages around the world killing more than 20 million people.